Carabao (band)

-Prehistory
+Background

 Carabao was originally formed in the Philippines with three members, Aed, Keo, and a third member named Khai, all of whom sang and played guitar.
 They stopped playing together when Aed returned to Thailand.
 However, Aed continued to play music and write songs, contributing a song to the popular songs for the Thai Muslim life band "Hammer," and playing as a backing member of the band "Hope."
 After the experience of playing with other bands, he decided that he wanted to revive Carabao so that he could have his own band.
 He persuaded Keo to return and switch to bass.

-The early albums
+Early albums

-Carabao released their first album, Lung Khii Maw (ลุงขี้เมา - "The Drunken Old Man"), in 1981, with Aed and Khiao backed by a member of "Hope", as the fledgling band lacked a drummer, lead guitarist or keyboardist.
+Carabao released their first album, Lung Khii Maw (ลุงขี้เมา; "The Drunken Old Man"), in 1981, with Aed and Khiao backed by a member of "Hope", as the fledgling band lacked a drummer, lead guitarist or keyboardist.
 This album featured a simple, primitive folky sound, not drastically different from other Songs for Life bands from that era, although it did feature a noticeable rock influence, something that earlier Songs for Life bands like Caravan and Hammer had lacked.
 Some of the melodies were borrowed from Asian or Thai folk or rock songs, with the title track based on a Filipino folk melody.
 The album did not sell many copies, but Aed set about recruiting other members so that the band could effectively perform live.

 A major breakthrough came with the recruitment of guitarist/vocalist Preecha Chanapai (Lek).
 Lek had a distinctive, powerful Santana-like style, and Aed has said that this gave him more confidence in the band.
 At the time, Lek was playing in a band called "The President Band", and on the band's 2nd album members of that band backed Aed, Lek and Keo, the latter who had by then switched back to guitar.
 The bass parts were played by President Band bassist Anupong Prathompatama (Ot), who has since gone on to be one of Carabao's longest running members.
-The resulting album had noticeably more rock-oriented arrangements as compared to their debut, and also had a great deal of influence of American roots music styles.

-Carabao first came into the national spotlight with their third album, Waniphok (วณิพก - "The Wandering Minstrel"), the title song of which told the story of a blind street musician and became a major hit.
+The resulting album had noticeably more rock-oriented arrangements as compared to their debut, and also had a great deal of influence of American roots music styles.Carabao first came into the national spotlight with their third album, Waniphok (วณิพก; "The Wandering Minstrel"), the title song of which told the story of a blind street musician and became a major hit.
 The song featured the distinctive "Samcha" rhythm, a kind of mix of Northeastern Thai folk rhythms like Mo Lam and Luk Thung with Latin beats.
 Future Carabao albums would feature many songs done in this style.
 Aed has noted with pride that before Waniphok was released, discos in Thailand played only Western songs, but the catchy indigenous rhythms of the song managed to break down those barriers.
 While no other songs on the album featured songs done in this style, it featured a strong influence of traditional Thai melodies.
 Like the second album, Wanipok featured Aed, Khiao and Lek backed by members of the President Band, including Ot on bass.